 - 2. Required courses in genetics, biochemistry, and evolution: - (a).
 Genetics: BIOLOGY 305; - (b).
 Biochemistry: one of MCDB 310 or BIOLCHEM 415 or CHEM 351 - (c).
-Evolution: EEB 390 or 391. - Select one course in EEB or MCDB at the 300- or 400-level (except EEB 302, MCDB 302 or 412). - 4.
-Select additional BIOLOGY, EEB, or MCDB courses at the 200-level or above (except BIOLOGY 262, EEB 302, MCDB 302, or MCDB 412) to bring the credit total for the major to at least 30 credits (33 credits for students who have taken BIOLOGY 162 or 163).
-Two advisor-approved cognate courses may be used.
-A partial list of these may be obtained from the Biology Office, 1111 Natural Science, or from any department advisor. - 5.
+Evolution: EEB 390 or 391. - Select one course in EEB or MCDB at the 300- or 400-level (except EEB 302, MCDB 302 or 412). - Select additional BIOLOGY, EEB, or MCDB courses at the 200level or above (except EEB 302, MCDB 302, or MCDB 412) to bring the credit total for the major to at least 30 credits.
+Two advisor-approved cognate courses may be used. - 5.
 Three laboratory or field courses in biology beyond the introductory level.
 Library "research" and introductory biology laboratories do not qualify.
 A maximum of three credits of independent research (EEB 300 or 400, or MCDB 300 or 400), under the direct supervision of a faculty member, or, under a faculty member of another University of Michigan department with an EEB or MCDB faculty co-sponsor, may be used as one of the laboratory experiences.
 Three credits of independent research must be completed in one term to satisfy a laboratory requirement.